Grief and grieving

 Redneck fresco (pigments on toilet paper, joint compound, wood glue, and flour) over handmade acrylic

-Over and over, I painted a man who'd been mauled by a bear.
 At first, My reference made me squirm.
-After spending several hours with it, i could stare at it for hours on end it as if I were painting a still life of a vase.
+After spending several hours with it, i could stare at it for hours on end it as if he was a vase of daffodils. still, out of nowhere, sometimes It'd kick me in the teeth.

 Acrylic and cigarette foil on cardboard